Time-periodic weak solutions for the interaction of an incompressible fluid with a linear Koiter type shell under

-For this result a fixed point between $\delta_n$ possessing the (approximated) prescribed initial conditions on $\eta_n$ is performed on the Galerkin level.
-The construction of the ODE solution is analogous.
-As a-priori estimate the standard energy estimate suffices for a $\delta_n$-independent a-priori estimate.
-Hence a fixed point can be acquired.
-This allows to pass to the limit with the coupled Galerkin solution on a time-interval where topological changes can be excluded as was described above.
-The solution can then be iteratively extended in time up to a time instant where a topological change of the domain is appearing.
+For Theorem~\ref{thm:cauchy} builds on \eqref{eqn:galerkin}.
+One then performs directly the fixed point of Subsection~\ref{sec:fp2}.
+Here the standard energy estimate suffices for a $\delta_n$-independent a-priori estimate.
+This induces a convex, closed, compact set on which a coupled Galerkin solution can be found.
+The limit passage with the coupled Galerkin solution and the limit $\epsilon\to0$ is then exactly the same as in the time-periodic case.
+The solution can then be iteratively extended in time, by reformulating the respective barriers up to a time instant where a topological change of the domain is appearing.